prabhdeepsingh3499/movie-review-sentiment-analysis/README.md

 1. Understanding the dataset
 * Let's read the context of the dataset to understand the problem statement.
 2. Downloading the dataset
-* Now that you have an understanding of the dataset, go ahead and download two CSV files - the training and the test data.
+* Now that you have an understanding of the dataset, go ahead and download the CSV file.
 Simply click "Download (63MB)."
 ### Exploratory Data Analysis
 * Let's check what the data looks like
 * Notice how the data contains HTML tags and special characters.
 We will clean them in the data cleaning step.